 You can also expect safety features like grab bars and anti-slip flooring with these types of tubs.
 Some wheelchair-accessible tubs feature lifts and other safety features to make it even easier for those who are wheelchair-bound to enjoy a good soak without worry about injury.

-The cost of a wheelchair accessible tub can range widely, depending upon the features chosen, but a good rule of thumb is between $4,000 and $6,000.
+The cost of a wheelchair accessible tub can range widely, depending upon the features chosen.
+A good rule of thumb for pricing is between $3,500 and $11,500.

 Lay-Down Walk-in Tubs